ballerina-platform/ballerina-lang/README.md

 [(Back to top)](#table-of-contents)

-## Using Ballerina
+## Getting started

+* The [Quick Tour](https://github.com/ballerina-lang/ballerina/blob/master/docs/quick-tour.md) gives you instructions on how to start Ballerina, run a simple code, and get a response within seconds.
+It also introduces the means to quickly get started and take Ballerina for its first spin.
-The website http://ballerinalang.org has several samples you can try out right there in the page.
-These samples are also available in the `<ballerina_home>/samples` directory in your Ballerina distribution.
-Or go to the [ballerina-by-example](https://ballerinalang.org/docs/by-example/) website to view the Ballerina examples.
+* The [Ballerina website](http://ballerinalang.org) has a few selected samples that you can try out right there in the page.
+* [Ballerina by Example](https://ballerinalang.org/docs/by-example/) can be used to understand Ballerina examples as you try them out.
+* [Ballerina by Guide](https://github.com/ballerina-guides) is a series of long form examples that showcase a complete lifecycle of development with Ballerina including setting up the environment, using tools, build system, authoring code, running tests, and deploying within an architecture environment.

 [(Back to top)](#table-of-contents)